 The campaign does not raise funds and runs on volunteer effort.
 For more on that click here.

 The 50 Million Missing Campaign was selected as a Finalist for the 2013 Katerva Award in the Gender Equality Category.
 The Katerva Award highlights the most ground-breaking projects from around the world and has been referred to as “the Nobel Prize of Sustainability.”
-The campaign also won the Katerva Awards’ People’s Choice Honorable Mention.
+The campaign won the Katerva Awards’ People’s Choice Honorable Mention.
 The 50 Million Missing has also been nominated for The Shorty Awards which honors the best content producers on social media.

 GOALS OF THE CAMPAIGN: